elineri/Dynamic_CV/README.md

 The menu could be better with a hamburger menu which you could open and close.
 But I think my current solution works now as I have made the menu to go in column direction for smaller screens and the text and padding is smaller so it doesn't take over a small screen.

 ## TECHNICAL CHOICES
+For the easter eggs I have used JavaScript and the function addEventListener.
+For easter egg the event runs when clickin on a specific element on the page which can be found with id.
+The second easter egg the event will run when a key is pressed down.
+The input is then saved to a variable, the variable will emty itself if the input is not correct for the event to run which is '1337'.

+For Education and Experience the application loads JSON-files.
+For this I have used in the JavaScript XMLHttpRequest to get the data from the JSON-files.

 ## COMPATIBILITY
 All the functions I have used is compatiable with the most common web browsers and the latest versions.
 I used the website https://caniuse.com to search for different functions I have used.
 One function which that I have used that doesn't work for all broswers is media.
-It's not compatiable with Opera mini, IE or KaiOS browser, but since I think this is a good function to use to make the page adapt to screen size I have chosen to use this.
+It's not compatiable with Opera mini, IE or KaiOS browser, but since I think this is a good function to use to make the page adapt to screen size and since the browers aren't very common I have chosen to use this.

 ## EASTER EGG 1
 To activate easter egg 1 click the footer text 'Elin Ericstam'